jelix/jelix/README.md

 What is Jelix?
 ==============

 Jelix is an open-source framework for PHP.
-Jelix 1.7 is compatible from PHP 5.6 to PHP 7.4.
+Jelix 1.7 is compatible from PHP 7.2 to 8.0.
+It may be compatible also with PHP 5.6 and PHP 7.0/7.1 (see below).

 It has a modular, extensible architecture.
 Applications based on Jelix are made with modules, which allow to reuse features in several projects.